dappforce/dappforce-subsocial-starter/README.md

 ./start.sh --only-substrate --stop
 ```

-​If you want not only stop containers, but also clean data, go with:
+If you want not only stop containers, but also clean data, go with:

 ```
 ./start.sh --only-substrate --stop purge-volumes
 ```

-### Off-chain services
+### Offchain services

 | Container name            | External Ports | Local URL                                       | Description                                                  |
 | ------------------------- | -------------- | ----------------------------------------------- | ------------------------------------------------------------ |